37nomad/ReadingAnd_Watching_Extension/README.md

 The Smart Tracker extension will now be active in your browser and connected to your local backend.

+### 5. Debugging of LLM's Output

+1. We can check it in the devtools of the browser regarding the model downloading or model loading from browser storage cache or the output generation i.e Summary.

 ## How to Contribute

 We welcome contributions.
 If you'd like to improve Smart Tracker, please feel free to fork the repository, make your changes, and submit a pull request.